sushmavenu/Multi-class-image-classification-in-Keras/README.md

 * Photos Without Human

 The project was divided in 3 phases:
-* Dataset collection and preparation
+* Data collection and Dataset preparation
-* Training the model
+* Training Models
 * Model evaluation and deployment

 --------------------------------